Undefeated African-American Leaders

 Richard Allen

-Allen’s family was sold to a Delaware farmer soon after he was born.
-He became a Methodist convert at the age of 17 and was authorized to preach at the age of 22.
-Allen was considered a gifted candidate for the priesthood of the Methodist Episcopal Church two years later (1784), at the first general conference of the Methodist Episcopal Church in Baltimore.
+At the age of 17, Allen converted to Methodism, and he was authorized to preach at the age of 22.
+He quickly gained a reputation as a gifted speaker and was considered a strong candidate for the priesthood of the Methodist Episcopal Church.
+In 1784, he attended the first general conference of the Methodist Episcopal Church in Baltimore, where he was ordained as a deacon.

 Edward Brooke